ciaranmckenna/pet-clinic/README.md

 Spring Boot Framework Pet Clinic App based on the classic Spring Version Pet Clinic.
 Learning about the advantages of Spring Boot.

-## 🚀 Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

 Ensure you have Java 11 or higher installed on your machine.
 To check,